 A prestigious event hosted on the Lille campus

-The Lille Mechanics Federation (Fed 4130, http://fedmecalille.univ-lille.fr) promotes research activities in all fields of mechanics, bringing together more than a hundred permanent staff from 13 research units associated with 7 supervisory bodies (University, schoolschools, and organizations).
-The annual science day is dedicated to presentations on research topics carried out by Master's 2 students during internships co-financed by the Federation.
-This event highlights the scientific activities of the research units and supervisory bodies hosting this science day.
+The Lille Mechanics Federation (Fed 4130, http://fedmecalille.univ-lille.fr) promotes research activities in all fields of mechanics, bringing together more than a hundred permanent staff members from 13 research units affiliated with 7 sponsoring institutions (University, collegesschools, and organizations).
+The annual scientific conference is dedicated to presentations on research topics conducted by Master of Science students during internships co-funded by the Federation.
+This event highlights the scientific activities of the research units and sponsoring institutions hosting the conference.

 About thirty people were present.

-39 people registered for the day on October 6, the majority (65%) of whom were faculty members, but also doctoral students and Master's interns (30%) and administrative and technical staff (5%) affiliated with the Federation. ÉThirty people attended on average throughout the day.
+Thirty-nine people were registered for the event on October 6, the majority (65%) of whom were faculty members, but also including doctoral students and Master of Science interns Master of Science 30%) as well as administrative and technical staff (5%) affiliated with the Federation.
+AAbout thirty people were present on average throughout the day.

 Strong involvement of campus staff